Timber Bridge Construction Terminology & Construction Glossary

 Definition: (Pentachlorophenol) – the most commonly used oil based preservative used to pressure treat and wood and guard against decay and word-boring insects.
 In the non-pressure process method pentachlorophenol is applied by spraying, brushing, dipping or soaking.

-Overall, we were pleased with the quality of construction and the end product and would recommend Bridge Builders USA, Inc. for future work.
+Overall, we were pleased with the quality of construction and the end product and would recommend Bridge Builders for future work.

 Jay Stillwell